dbono-r7/Certipy/README.md

 We can then use a technique such as [PetitPotam](https://github.com/ly4k/PetitPotam) to coerce authentication.
 For domain controllers, we must specify `-template DomainController`.

-Update (4/11/2023):Added in functionality for capturing and relaing HTTP and WPAD authentication over port 80 in addition to the default 445/SMB traffic.
+Update (4/11/2023):Added in functionality for capturing and relaying HTTP and WPAD authentication over port 80 in addition to the default 445/SMB traffic.

 ```bash
 $ certipy relay -ca ca.corp.local